Dynamic Offloading Loading Optimization in distributed Fault Diagnosis system with Deep Reinforcement Learning Approach: DQN-Based Offloading Design

+As the size of the offloaded task is $(1-\alpha_k)C_k$ with the communication rate defined in {eq. \eqref{rui_2}}, time $t_{m,k}^o$ can be calculated as

+With the computation rate $r_{m,k}^c$ allocated by MEC server $m$ to intelligent terminal $k$ in eq. \eqref{comp_rate_intelligent terminal}, time $t_{m,k}^c$ can be computed as

-To maximize the reward, it is necessary to minimize the time delay for each user under the total energy constraint at users and MEC servers.
-To illustrate the way to find optimal $\alpha_k(t)$, $p_k^l(t)$, $p_k^o(t)$, and $p_{m,k}^c(t)$ for different types of MEC server selection, we next present two typical offloading scenarios.
-The solution can be extended to the case where a MEC server serves arbitrary number of users.
+To maximize the reward, we need to minimize the time delay for each intelligent terminal under the total energy constraint at intelligent terminals and MEC servers.
+To illustrate the way to find optimal $\alpha_k(t)$, $p_k^l(t)$, $p_k^o(t)$, and $p_{m,k}^c(t)$ for different types of MEC server selection, we next present two typical offloading scenarios, that is, a MEC server serves one intelligent terminal and a MEC server serves two intelligent terminals.
+It is noted that the proposed way of solving $\alpha_k(t)$, $p_k^l(t)$, $p_k^o(t)$, and $p_{m,k}^c(t)$ can be extended to the case where a MEC server serves arbitrary number of intelligent terminals.